Plastic Tubing

 Characteristics of Plastic Tubing

-Plastic tubing is a simple product with many application scenarios.
-In most cases, the use of plastic tubing depends more upon the fittings and devices connected to the tube than anything inherent to the tube.
+Plastic tubing is a versatile product used in a wide range of applications.
+Often, its effectiveness depends more on the fittings and devices connected to the tube than the tube itself.

 Advantages of Plastic Tubing